 - The COM cardiovascular magnet initiative has grown and evolved into the UAMS Cardiovascular Center (UCVC).

-- Nancy Rusch, PhD, Chair of the Dept. of Pharmacology/Toxicology is the director of the UCVC in alliance with steering committee representatives from several UAMS colleges.
+- Nancy Rusch, PhD, Chair of the Dept. of Pharmacology/Toxicology, David Rutlen, MD, Professor of Internal Medicine and Director of the Division of Cardiovascular Medicine, and Jean McSweeney, PhD, RN, Professor and Associate Dean in the College of Nursing serve as co-directors for the UCVC in alliance with steering committee representatives from several UAMS colleges.

 - Serving With Our Hearts is the UCVC newsletter